Saturday, November 23, 2019

 It's Hollywood time!

-I'm taking a quick break from my Super Pack adventure to share something very special.
-Well, it's only special because of one reason - but I'll let you guys decide what that is!!
-Atari Legend has a FANTASTIC YouTube channel run by Maarten Martens.
-Oh, there is also a crummy website too, apparently...
-I've never seen it! (heh sorry mate)
+I am taking a quick break from my ST gaming to share something special.
+Well, it's only special for one reason - I shall let you guys decide what that is - Atari Legend has a FANTASTIC YouTube channel run by Maarten Martens.
+This channel is host to some of the most professionally produced content.
+Actually, it's on another level compared to other channels.

 Saturday, November 09, 2019